 - Collective exhaustion is a prerequisite for future tag-based access control, cost tracking, automated O&M, and group search.

-Limited values are implemented to remove excess tag key values and retain only core tag key values.
+Limited values are implemented to remove excess tag values and retain only core tag values.

 This principle simplifies procedures such as resource management, access control, automated O&M, and cost allocation.
 You can also use tags and automation tools under this principle to manage resources.
-ECS allows you to control tags through API operations in SDKs, to make it easy to automatically manage, retrieve, and filter resources.
+ECS allows you to control tags by using API operations in SDKs, which makes it easy to automatically manage, retrieve, and filter resources.

 Considering ramifications of future changes

-During the planning stage, you must consider the impact of adding or deleting tag key values to have the flexibility to modify tags.
+During the planning stage, you must consider the impact of adding or deleting tag values to improve the flexibility of modifying tags.

-Simplified design is implemented to simplify the use of tag keys by creating tag keys with fixed dimensions during the tag planning stage.
-This principle can reduce operation errors caused by too many tag keys.
+Simplified design allows you to simplify the use of tag keys by creating tag keys that have fixed dimensions during the tag planning stage.
+This principle can reduce operation errors caused by redundant tag keys.

 - You can create business-related tag groups to manage resources in technical, business, and security dimensions.

-- When using automated O&M tools to manage resources and services, you can add automation-specific tags.
+- When you use automated O&M tools to manage resources and services, you can add automation-specific tags.